benjamin-bk-krueger/kringle-web/templates/report.md

 ## About KringleCon

-KringleCon relates to SANS' Holiday Hacking Challenge which happens yearly around the Christmas time.
+KringleCon relates to SANS' Holiday Hacking Challenge which happens yearly around the Christmastime.
 You can find more information about the event here: https://www.sans.org/mlp/holiday-hack-challenge/
 <br>

 ## About {{ world.world_name }}